 In a mixing bowl combine the soy sauce, mirin, sugar, ginger, garlic, onion powder, and black pepper.

 With a sharp knife, slice the beef into 1/4-inch thick slices against the grain.
-This is a whole lot easier to do if the meat is partially frozen.
+This is much easier to do if the meat is partially frozen.

-Massage the bag so that all the slices get coated with the marinade.
+Massage the bag so all the slices get coated with the marinade.
 Seal the bag and refrigerate for several hours or overnight.
-I turned the bag over once or twice to make sure all of the slices soaked up that marinade.

 When ready to cook, start the Traeger on Smoke with the lid open for 4-5 minutes or until the fire is established.

-Smoke for 4 to 5 hours or until the jerky is dry but chewy and still pliant when you bend it.
+Smoke for 4 to 5 hours or until the jerky is dry but chewy and still pliant when bent.

-Immediately transfer the jerky to a resealable plastic bag and let it rest for an hour at room temperature.
-This will help the jerky stay soft and not give your jaw a workout.
+Immediately transfer the jerky to a re-sealable plastic bag and let it rest for an hour at room temperature.
+This will help the jerky stay.
 Any condensation in the bag will be reabsorbed by the jerky.

-Squeeze the air out of the bag and keep the jerky in the refrigerator and you'll be enjoying that delicious treat for weeks to come!
+Squeeze the air out of the bag and keep the jerky in the refrigerator.